Click on a topic below to learn more.

 Most Nova Scotia employers are regulated by provincial laws such as the Nova Scotia Labour Standards Code and the Nova Scotia Human Rights Act.

-If you are unsure about which level of government regulates your employer, call the Labour Standards Division of the Nova Scotia Department of Labour and Advanced Education.
+If you are not sure about which level of government regulates your employer, contact the Nova Scotia Labour Standards Division.

 What follows are minimum protections only.
 You may have an agreement with your employer which provides wages and benefits that are more than the minimums.
 In that case, you are entitled to the amounts or terms agreed to.

 The information below does not replace advice from a lawyer.
 If you have a legal problem you should talk with a lawyer.

 What is the general minimum wage in Nova Scotia?

 As of October 1, 2022, employers in Nova Scotia must pay employees at least $13.60 an hour.
 The minimum wage applies to a work week of 48 hours or less for most kinds of work.